 How can I become a volunteer for Caldwell Humane Society, Inc.?

-We do most of our volunteer scheduling by email.
+We do all of our volunteer scheduling by email.
 To join the CHS, Inc. email distribution list, please send an email to email@example.com.
-Please include your full name.
-If you do not have email, please call us at 499-0289 and give us your full name, mailing address, and phone number.
+Please include your full name and note that you would like to volunteer.
+There’s no obligation....volunteers reply to our emails and help when they are able to.
 Our group is very diverse, with each volunteer contributing time as his/her schedule allows.

 Where is Caldwell Humane Society, Inc. located?

 Caldwell Humane Society, Inc. does not have a physical location.
 We hold our meetings and reservation sessions in the downstairs meeting rooms of the main branch of the Caldwell County Library in Lenoir.
 Our clinics are held at the Caldwell County Fairgrounds.
 We use a cell phone with voicemail service as our telephone – as such, callers must leave a message and a volunteer will call them back.